MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ## H

+### Highlighted Content Web Part

+The Highlighted Content Web Part allows you to [roll up](#roll-up) content from allows you to specify content sources, sorting and filtering, and layout options.

+As with all web parts in SharePoint, this we part will only display content which the current user has permission to see.

 ### Home Site

 A Home Site is a special type of [Hub Site](#hub-site) with a few extra superpowers: